QUEENSLAND

 c) In the way the project is received (by participants/community)

 • Demonstrate the value of the initiative to the local community.
-You can use media clippings, testimonials, photos as well as commentary to respond to this question
+You can use media clippings, testimonials, photos (provide links or utilise the Attachments section) as well as commentary to respond.

 • In 25 words (2-3 sentences), please summarise your nomination; highlighting your achievements and impacts made.
 This summary will be used for all media purposes and onstage presentations at the gala dinner.

-• Describe how the nominee has championed diversity and inclusion.
+• Describe any significant challenges the nominee has faced and how they’ve overcome them.

 • In 25 words (2-3 sentences), please summarise your nomination; highlighting your achievements and impacts made.
 This summary will be used for all media purposes and onstage presentations at the gala dinner.